About our Trustees

 Lex works for Leicestershire Police.
 As one of Alice's school friends she has a personal connection to the Trust and has a keen interest in working within the police to promote awareness, training and support of staff in handling cases of stalking.

-Kelly is co-founder of the Domestic Abuse Housing Alliance and a Research Associate at Durham University (Centre for Research into Violence and Abuse).
+Kelly is a Business Manager for Gentoo, a housing association based in Sunderland, and co-founder of the Domestic Abuse Housing Alliance.
 Her work is focused upon improving the housing sector, police and government response to domestic abuse.

 Maria is a Senior Lecturer at St Mary’s University, London who has also trained as an Independent Stalking Advocacy Caseworker (ISAC).
 She is keen to bridge the gap between academic theory and practice and is also working to improve the safety and awareness of the student body around stalking, domestic abuse and coercive control.

 Clive is Alice’s father and a co-founder of the Trust.
-Clive has spoken at numerous training and development sessions for the police, CPS and judiciary as well as related services.
-He manages the Trust’s administration and plays a leading role in its public awareness raising and campaigning work.
+Clive has spoken at numerous training and development sessions for the police, CPS and judiciary as well as to social and healthcare services, academic colleagues and students.
+He manages the Trust’s administrative services and plays a leading role in its public awareness raising and campaigning work.

 Nick is Alice’s elder brother and a co-founder of the Trust.
 As a software developer and systems architect he has a particular interest in working with technology companies to protect and safeguard victims, along with technologies for tackling cyber-stalking directly.